smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/15 - Exists.md

 #### ON EXISTS

 Probably one of the more difficult joins to understand is the `ON EXISTS` clause.
 It is best to learn by example, and remember that `EXISTS` returns TRUE or FALSE, not a subset of records.
 The `ON EXISTS` will work with the `INNER JOIN`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, and `FULL OUTER JOIN` clauses, but not the `CROSS JOIN`.

+This query evaluates whether `a.Fruit` exists in the result set of `b.Fruit`, effectively acting like an equality join on Fruit, but also matching NULL markers (since `INTERSECT` treats NULL as not distinct from NULL).
 These statements will return TRUE and behave like a `CROSS JOIN`.

 ```sql
 SELECT  *